SAP/spartacus-docs/_pages/dev/cors.md

 ### allowedOrigins

-In development the allowed origins are often configured with a `*`, meaning every client is allowed.
-In production this should be more precise, to avoid abuse of the API.
+In development the allowed origins are often configured with a `*`, which basically whitelists all clients regardless of their domain.
+In a production environment, this should contain the different domains are allowed to interact with the backend API.

 ### allowedMethods